guicybercode/guicybercode/README.md

 **`Indie Developer (Code/Hardware/Eletronics)`**

-Guilherme is a Brazilian software engineer and musician currently pursuing degrees in Information Systems.
+Guilherme is a Brazilian Christian software engineer and musician currently pursuing degree in Information Systems.
 His work bridges low-level programming (C, Rust), Linux systems (Gentoo, NixOS), and scalable development with Java, Python, TypeScript, and C#.
 He’s experienced with cloud platforms like AWS, Azure, and Oracle OCI.
 Fluent in Portuguese and English, and conversational in Korean, Thai, and Icelandic, Guilherme connects deeply with global cultures.
 As a composer and performer, he blends technical precision with creative intuition.
 Guided by purpose, clarity, and ethics, he brings a multidimensional approach to technology and life.

 <table align="center">